 What’s a Constitutional Convention?

-Conventions are a way of bringing in citizens’ wide-ranging perspectives and priorities, and of ensuring that citizens are at the heart of important, ‘once-in-a-lifetime’ democratic change.
+When you bring people from different backgrounds together they make better decisions than those with similar backgrounds.
+Constitutional Conventions are a way of bringing in wide-ranging perspectives and priorities, and ensuring that we all are at the heart of important, ‘once-in-a-lifetime’ democratic change.

 The design and composition of these conventions reflect the unique geographical, historical and political makeup of each of these areas, and the moment in time in which the conventions took place.
 While there are lessons to be drawn, the UK will need a Convention suited to its own distinct composition and needs.